 Eating disorders can be difficult to define.
 Each one of us has our own particular patterns and behaviours with eating.
 However if either ourselves or someone close to us is concerned that our eating patterns have become in some way a threat to our health or wellbeing then we may need to seek help in order to identify what is going on.
-Eating disorders can include any of the following; anorexia, bulimia, binge eating or excessive or prolonged use of laxatives.
+Eating disorders can include any of the following, anorexia, bulimia, binge eating or excessive use of laxatives.
+We specialise in the particular areas of food addiction, binge eating and bulimia.
 Often an eating disorder will be a gradual process and will not be apparent until physical symptoms begin to emerge however it is important that a sufferer will seek help as early as possible.
 The earlier an eating disorder is identified the easier it is to address.
 It is normal for other psychological conditions to be present for an eating disorder to develop and these issues need to be addressed in conjunction with treatment for the disorder.
 Counselling and psychotherapy can help by tackling underlying emotional problems, challenging beliefs and attitudes sustaining the behaviour.

 In some cases anxiety can result in a person experiencing symptoms of obsessive compulsive disorder.